Quantization of Drinfeld Zastava in type A: Introduction

 \subsection{Acknowledgments}

 We are grateful to R.~Bezrukavnikov, A.~Braverman, B.~Feigin, V.~Ginzburg, A.~Molev and V.~Vologodsky for useful discussions.
 During the key stage of the preparation of this paper we have benefited from the hospitality and support of the University of Sydney.
-Thanks are due to A.~Tsymbaliuk for the careful reading of the first draft of this note and spotting several mistakes.
-Both authors were partially supported by the RFBR grant 09-01-00242 and the Science Foundation of the SU-HSE awards No.T3-62.0 and 10-09-0015.
-L.~R. was also partially supported by the RFBR-CNRS grant 10-01-93111 and the Russian President's grant MK-281.2009.1.
+Thanks are due to A.~Tsymbaliuk and J.~Kamnitzer for the careful reading of the first draft of this note and spotting several mistakes.

+Both authors were partially supported by the RFBR grants 12-01-00944, 12-01-33101, the National Research University Higher School of Economics' Academic Fund award No.12-09-0062 and the AG Laboratory HSE, RF government grant, ag.
+11.G34.31.0023.
+This study was carried out within the National Research University Higher School of Economics Academic Fund Program in 2012-2013, research grant No. 11-01-0017.
+This study comprises research findings from the ``Representation Theory in Geometry and in Mathematical Physics" carried out within The National Research University Higher School of Economics' Academic Fund Program in 2012, grant No 12-05-0014.
+L.~R. was also partially supported by the RFBR-CNRS grants 10-01-93111 and 11-01-93105, the RFBR grant 10-01-92104-JP-a, and the National Research University Higher School of Economics' Academic Fund award No.10-01-0078.